collectionslab/Omniscribe/proofOfConcept/README.md

 # Proof of Concept

-The goal of this project is to investigate the learnability of some of the data that is owned by the Collections Lab team at UCLA.
-We have found that there are interesting machine learning applications with this data.
-For instance, we were able to train a model that was able to detect annotations that are written in printed books.
+The goal of this project is to investigate the feasability of traning models using images of textual data, for example digital images of printed books and manuscripts.
+We have identified several interesting machine learning applications for use with this type of data, among these is training a model to detect annotations in printed books which servers as our proof of concept.
 To do this, we utilized Mask R-CNN, a regional convolutional neural network that excels in instance segmentation.
 In our case, the instances to be segmented away from the image are annotations (e.g. marginalia and interlinear annotations).

 ![sample](images/sample.png)